 Antioch University courses are offered in a 10-week quarter and candidates are expected to attend all classes.
-In the event that an absence is necessary due to a serious circumstance, candidates are expected to contact their faculty member and minimally make arrangements to have the class taped with the permission of the instructor.
-Candidates who miss 20% of any course will not receive credit.
+In the event that an absence is necessary due to a serious circumstance, candidates are expected to contact their faculty member and make arrangements to have the class taped with the permission of the instructor.
+Candidates who miss more than 10% of any course will not receive credit.
 Faculty, however, may set additional attendance policies that have been approved by the Department Chair and will note these in the syllabus.
 Courses that meet on a condensed schedule create a serious challenge and students must attend every meeting in order to receive credit.

 Candidates in the Bachelor of Arts program may be granted permission to enroll in Education Department courses while completing their degree.
 Each candidate’s situation is unique and requires advising from the Bachelor of Arts program.
-It is advisable to meet with the Department Chair and Program Coordinator as early as possible if considering this option.
+It is mandatory to meet with the Education Department Chair and Program Coordinator as early as possible if considering this option.

 The AULA Education Department may consider courses from another college for the credential or Master’s degree if they meet the following standards: were earned at a regionally accredited university/college; are consistent with the course offerings in the AULA Teaching Credential or Master’s programs; minimum grade of C; represent best practices in the field of study and are not older than 5 years.
 Graduate candidates may transfer up to 12 credits.
-All transfer units and courses must be approved by the Department Chair.
+All transfer units and courses, including credential courses, must be approved by the Department Chair.